hotwax/dxp-components/README.md

 This component emits an event `submitForm` that will be handled by the parent component to perform required steps.

-Validations in this component will be applied on the basis of type property defined in the component schema.
-For validation we need to define the structure for rules.
+Validations in the specific component will be applied on the basis of validations property array defined in the component schema.

+Following validations are supported:
+'required'
+'email'
+'number'
+'mobile' (10–15 digits, optional +)
+{ type: 'min' | 'max', value: number } (for numbers)
+{ type: 'minLength' | 'maxLength', value: number } (for strings)

 All the elements will be displayed in ion-list wrapped by ion-item.

-Define an object consisting the type of component and actual Ionic component using which we will decide which component to render on the UI. enum Components {
+Define an object/enum consisting the type of component and actual Ionic component using which we will decide which component to render on the UI. enum Components {
   input: "IonInput",
   select: "IonSelect",